ddbj/www/_gea/single-cell-e.md

 Regarding the 10x Genomics data files, please refer to [What format of 10x Genomics data should I submit to NCBI GEO/SRA?](https://kb.10xgenomics.com/hc/en-us/articles/360024716391-What-format-of-10x-Genomics-data-should-I-submit-to-NCBI-GEO-SRA).

+If you are submitting BAM/FASTQ files de-multiplexed by sample, please clearly indicate the number of cells for each sample in the description of the corresponding BioSample.
+[Which CellPlex data files should be uploaded/downloaded to/from public repositories such as GEO/SRA?](https://kb.10xgenomics.com/hc/en-us/articles/360056727852-Which-CellPlex-data-files-should-be-uploaded-downloaded-to-from-public-repositories-such-as-GEO-SRA)

 ### Library information  {#library}

 In both de-multiplexed and multiplexed submissions, describe methods,